 - A clearer ambition and new narrative focused on the benefits of delivering CANZ responses together.
 Net Zero plans and policies must include a goal to improve air quality.
 Nationally, the Air Quality Strategy Consultation due for consultation in May 2023 is a key opportunity to reset ambition.
 In the shorter term, a more ambitious and positive national and local rhetoric can unlock progress.
 CANZ should be seen as a way to transition from a view of air pollution that is solely roadside/NO2 focused.
-PM (especially $PM{2,5}$) is the biggest health challenge in terms of air quality.
+PM (especially PM2.5) is the biggest health challenge in terms of air quality.
 Therefore all combustion sources, especially heat, need to be considered in forward-thinking CANZ strategies - Sustained support for local action: longer term, dedicated funding to allow effective planning and implementation.
-Revenue funding should complement capital funding to ensure resources are available for development, capacity building, management and community engagement - Good local governance supported by a national regulatory framework: a • clearer mandate and guidance on local implementation which takes into account huge opportunities for LAs to be delivery partners on CANZ ambitions.
+Revenue funding should complement capital funding to ensure resources are available for development, capacity building, management and community engagement - Good local governance supported by a national regulatory framework: a clearer mandate and guidance on local implementation which takes into account huge opportunities for LAs to be delivery partners on CANZ ambitions.
 LAs can explicitly set corporate CANZ objectives and systematically integrate these into decision-making, accountability and staffing.
 Greater transport and development planning powers, an overhaul of national building regulations and simpler enforcement would enable more action at the pace and scale required

 - Better access to data: Monitoring and reporting of both air pollutants and GHGs needs improving.
 A comprehensive network of air quality sensors and scope 3, industrial point source data provided to LAs, as well as improved local meteorological data monitoring stations would allow better understanding of other factors influencing air pollutants and GHG emissions, which could in turn support more effective policy intervention design and delivery - Identifying key moments and partnerships when joined-up action is crucial.
-LAs should use place-shaping powers to bring the two agendas together at key stages - for example, in the development of local plans, consideration of large planning applications, etc. Stakeholders across the community should be neighbouring LAs to ensure that the transboundary impacts of pollutants can be considered - Better grid access for local renewables: a modernised grid which should facilitate and incentivise greater investment in and deployment of energy storage.
+LAs should use place-shaping powers to bring the two agendas together at key stages for example, in the development of local plans, consideration of large planning applications, etc. Stakeholders across the community should be engaged and communications on plans should be clear and inclusive.
+Partnership opportunities to develop and scale initiatives should be sought, including between neighbouring LAs to ensure that the transboundary impacts of pollutants can be considered - Better grid access for local renewables: a modernised grid which should facilitate and incentivise greater investment in and deployment of energy storage.
 Smart local grids and decarbonised heat should be developed so that power can be generated and consumed locally, reducing costs.
-Rail network electrification should be prioritised - Upskilling medical practitioners: Updating national training programmes for risk reduction strategies for high risk patients.
+Rail network electrification should be prioritised - Upskilling medical practitioners: Updating national training programmes for physicians and medical professionals regarding health impacts of air pollution and risk reduction strategies for high risk patients.